RoboCupAtHomeJP/AtHome2024/rules/OPL/gr_en.md

 The referee may appoint an assistant to aid in keeping time and filling in scoresheets.
 The following rules apply:

-1. Selection: Referees are chosen by EC/TC/OC.
+1. **Selection**: Referees are chosen by EC/TC/OC.

-1. Referee instructions: Right before each test, referee chooses one or more assistant to aid during the test.
+1. **Referee instructions**: Right before each test, referee chooses one or more assistant to aid during the test.
 The assistants will be instructed by the referee.

 > [!NOTE]